Cleaning & Disinfecting FAQ

 Q: What cleaning product is custodial staff using to clean high-touch surfaces?

 A: Custodial staff are using Virex® II 256, a disinfectant cleaner concentrate, to clean high-touch surfaces.
 Virex kills 99.9% of microorganisms on contact and is certified by the U.S. Environmental Protection Agency (EPA) as effective against coronavirus.
-Surfaces cleaned with Virex remain clean until they are exposed to new microorganisms, which is why it is important for you to keep your hands clean, use a tissue if you cough or sneeze, and wear your face covering in VCU facilities.
+Surfaces cleaned with Virex remain clean until they are exposed to new microorganisms, which is why it is important for you to keep your hands clean, use a tissue if you cough or sneeze, and individuals who are not fully vaccinated should continue to wear masks indoors and outdoors when physical distancing guidelines cannot be maintained.

 Q: What resources are provided to help me prevent the spread of COVID-19?